 If you have provided anyone else's details to the Council, please make sure that you have told them that you have given their information to Shetland Islands Council.
-We will only use this information for a specific purpose, e.g. to contact those people in the event of an emergency, to assess your own entitlement to a service or to contact them in order to take up references in the event that you are successful in your job application.
+We will only use this information for a specific purpose, e.g. to contact those people in the event of an emergency or to assess your own entitlement to a service.